Seeing a doctor requires making an appointment. Please tell the receptionist if your problem is urgent. Sick children will always be seen on the day.

 Remember that the time you spend with the Doctor in the room may not account for the entire time that they spend on your case or your file.

 |Length of appointment||Likely Time with Doctor||Likely Medicare Item (These can be looked up in Fees)|

 |15 minutes||6 – 12 minutes||23 (level B)|

 |45 minutes||40 minutes||44 (level D)|

 Most issues are best dealt within a consultation.
 A doctor or nurse will always be available during normal surgery hours to provide emergency advice over the phone.
 Our staff will help you decide whether an issue requires an appointment, a return phone call or immediate advice.

 For your safety you must obtain results of any tests done.
 This may be at an arranged follow-up appointment.
 If not please contact the surgery to learn your results.
 Do not assume that “no news is good news”.
 Make sure that you get a result.
-For your convenience your doctor will have left a message for the receptionist to pass on to you when you phone.
+For your convenience your doctor may have left a message at reception to pass on to you when you phone.